 Nimrod by Edward Elgar

 Elgar’s music is often used for funerals.
 You might have heard ‘Nimrod’ at memorial services like the National Service of Remembrance in London.
-It would be a good choice of classical funeral entrance music if you want a big, majestic sound.
+It would be a good choice of funeral music if you want a big, majestic sound.

 Adagio lamentoso by Pyotr Ilyich Tchaikovsky